FlinkAige/flon-core/docs/01_nodeos/03_plugins/state_history_plugin/index.md

 ## Options

-These can be specified from both the `funode` command-line or the `config.ini` file:
+These can be specified from both the `funod` command-line or the `config.ini` file:

 ```console
 Config Options for eosio::state_history_plugin: